aethernet/gomapper/readme.md

 ### Current limitations (todo for later):
 - Only one shader as input
 - input shader will render in a 800x600 texture
+- ReadPixels is reading from the currently on screen shader, it should always read the mapping shader

 ### Multi-Universe :
 First prototype was using a p x 1 mapping texture, n beeing the quantity of pixel to map.